ocapn/ocapn/draft-specifications/CapTP Specification.md

 # CapTP Overview

 CapTP supports many features, as described in the [Introduction](#introduction) section.
-It can, however, be broken down into the life cycle of a CapTP session.
+Many different things can happen within a CapTP session, with a session being two entities communicating over CapTP through a  a reliable, in-order channel called a OCapN Netlayer.
+These specifics of the Netlayers are specified in the OCapN Netlayer specification.

-A session is between two entities which are communicating via CapTP through a OCapN Netlayer's channel.
-A CapTP life cycle consists of the following stages:
+Here's an overview of some things which may occur during a CapTP session:

 1. A session is established pairwise between machines.
 2. Communication occurs between objects.